Gaming in clubs

 Equal chance gaming is gaming that does not involve staking against a bank and the chances of winning are equally favourable to all participants.
 It includes games such as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker.

-The Government has set both daily and weekly prize limits for exempt gaming in clubs, which are set out in the Gambling Commission's advice on gaming in clubs and alcohol licensed premises, which can be found here:
+The Government has set both daily and weekly prize limits for exempt gaming in clubs, which are set out in the Gambling Commission - Advice on gaming in clubs and alcohol licensed premises

-Specific advice on allowing poker in clubs is provided below:
+Specific advice on allowing poker in clubs is also available Gambling Commission - Poker in clubs

 If you are allowing exempt gaming in your club, this should be supervised by a nominated gaming supervisor and you must comply with the code of practice issued by the Gambling Commission, which can be downloaded from the Gambling Commission website.